Trezor ONE and Ledger NANO

 You can do several things to avoid losing your money along with the device.
 The most important thing to do is not to leave the vital information lying around the house, or in your wallet, PC, or mobile devices.
 If at all possible, keep them offline, in separate secure locations, preferably on fireproof materials.
 And never, ever leave them all in the same place, i.e., your Trezor/Ledger, the PIN, and the seed.
 If you allow that to happen, then you pretty much deserve to lose the cash!

-Both Trezor and Ledger provide excellent value for money, but only for their target customers.
+Both Trezor or Ledger provide excellent value for money, and ease of use, but only for their target customers.
 That is a fundamental fact that you have to keep in mind.
 People who invest a few hundred dollars may not find much use in a device that costs almost a 100 bucks on its own.
 These are best suited for people who have thousands or tens of thousands invested in cryptocurrencies.

 The best Ledger wallet utility can be had by guys who put their money in lesser-known alt-coins like Ark, Komodo, Neo, or Stealth.
 In Trezor Stratis and other alt-coins are not directly supported.
 Pick one hardware wallet based on your cryptocurrency tastes and preferences for best results.